Xyclade/MachineLearning/Readme.md

 <img src="./Images/Mail_per_Sender_Distribution.png" width="400px" />

 Here you can see that the most frequent sender sent 45 emails, followed by 37 emails and then it goes down rapidly.
 Due to these huge outliers, directly using this data would result in the highest 1 or 2 senders to be rated as very important where as the rest would not be considered in the recommendation system.
-In order to prevent this behavior we will re-scale the data  by taking ```log1p```.
+In order to prevent this behaviour we will re-scale the data  by taking ```log1p```.
 The addition of 1 is to prevent trouble when taking the log value for senders who sent only 1 email.
 After taking the log the data looks like this.

 ```scala